-Discuss the strength and survival of Oyo empire.

-Analyse the logic behind the location of the capital of Oyo Kingdom.

-Evaluate the performance of rulership of the earliest rulers and later rulers.
+- discuss the strength and survival of Oyo empire. - analyse the logic behind the location of the capital of Oyo kingdom. - demonstrate your knowledge of the various rulers of Oyo kingdom. - evaluate the performance of rulership of the earliest rulers and later rulers.